emqx/emqx-docs/en_US/modules/kafka_consumer.md

 # Kafka Consumer Group

-## Setup Kafka Consumer and Create Topic
+## Set up Kafka Consumer and Create Topic

 The Kafka consumer group uses external Kafka as a message queue, which can convert consumer messages from Kafka into MQTT messages and publish them in EMQX.